How much do I have to tithe?

 Storing up privately is a perfectly appropriate form of New Testament giving today as well, provided the Christian is self-disciplined enough to store and distribute the funds as the Holy Spirit leads.
 Like all New Testament giving, it should be done freely, without obligation, according to the Holy Spirit and for the benefit of the saints.

-Taking these six requirements together, a Christian can choose to follow the traditional practice of giving ten percent of income directly to the local church on a regular basis, just as many Christians have chosen to do.
-Any Christian who feels led by the Holy Spirit to contribute in this manner should do so, but this is not the only way a Christian can approach giving.
-It is just one possible approach, but Paul makes clear we can store up privately and distribute to a wide variety of Christian needs according to the leading of the Spirit.
+In light of these seven requirements, a Christian may still choose to follow the traditional practice of giving ten percent of income directly to the local church on a regular basis, just as many Christians have chosen to do.
+Any Christian who feels led by the Holy Spirit to contribute in this manner may do so, but this is not the only way a Christian can approach giving.
+It is just one possible approach.
+Paul's teaching makes clear we may also store up privately and distribute to a wide variety of Christian needs according to the leading of the Spirit.

 Every believer should guard against falling into any rigid practice of giving that isn't under the direction of the Holy Spirit.
 Christians are to be Spirit-led, not rule-driven.